CNURobotics/flex_nav_turtlebot2_demo/README.md

 The following directions are for a simple demonstration of Flexible Navigation

-### Drop some balls at random locations in simulation
+### Optional: Drop some balls at random locations in simulation

+The "Detector" behaviors look for balls in the scene.
+To add some to simulation at random locations use:

  * `ros2 launch chris_world_models creech_random_balls.launch.py`